khangduongn/OME/ANS_DOCUMENTATION.md

 ### Enable the web domain url without the port 4080
 When first setting up the Omero web application, the default url may be `<ip-address>:4080`.
 If you want to change this, you will need to run Caddy and use a reverse proxy.
-1. The `Caddyfile` configuration file is in the GitHub repository and must be moved to be in the same directory as the `docker-compose.yml` file.
+1. The `Caddyfile` configuration file is in the source code GitHub repository and must be moved to be in the same directory as the `docker-compose.yml` file.
 2. View the comments in the `Caddyfile` and `docker-compose.yml` file and add the appropriate configurations for your server.
 3. Shut down the Docker containers and start them again for the changes to take effect.
 4. You will know if the changes worked when you go to the url `https://<web-domain>`, replacing `<web-domain>` with the domain you provided in the configuration, and you see the login page or the public user's dashboard.